 Oneida Co.
 DSS v.
 Nicole W., 2007 WI 30, affirming unpublished decision

 Issue: Whether partial summary judgment against Nicole was properly granted under Wis.
-Stat. § 48.415(10) (prior involuntary TPR within 3 years) when the prior termination order was based on her default for failing to personally appear at the fact-finding hearing.
+Stat. § 48.415(10) (prior involuntary TPR within 3 years) when the prior termination order did not state the explicit § 48.415 ground relied on.